han-le11/fullstack-projects/README.md

   countries
 </pre>

+The <i>part</i> folders correspond to the parts in the [Full Stack course](https://fullstackopen.com/en/#course-contents) of Helsinki University.

+One app per folder, e.g., the app for course information is in folder <i>courseinfo</i>.

-Put the whole react repository of the project to each folder except the folder <i>node_modules</i>
+The whole React repository of each app is put in each folder except the folder <i>node_modules</i>.